Course - Minor in Architecture - Introduction to Architectural Design for Engineers - AAR4208

 Obligatory work must be delivered and approved before the exam.
 Previous approved obligatory work may be approved upon postponed examination or repetition, for up to 1.5 years.

-Deferred exams and failed exams are normally taken during the next ordinary examination period.
+Deferred exams are normally taken during the next ordinary examination period.

 Specific conditions